-The abacus is constructed of various types of hardwoods and comes in various sizes.
-The frame consists of a series of vertical rods on which a number of wooden beads are allowed to slide freely.
-A horizontal beam used to separate the frame into two sections i.e the upper deck and the lower deck.
+The Abacus is constructed of various types of hardwoods and comes in various sizes.
+The frame consists of a series of vertical rods on which several wooden beads are allowed to slide freely.
+A horizontal beam is used to separate the frame into two sections i.e the upper deck and the lower deck.
 Each rod consists of beads, which we can move up and down, with the help of the index and the thumb finger.

 Types of Abacus